 How does online therapy compare to in-person therapy?

 Though the research surrounding online therapy is just in its infancy, clients and practitioners have been thrust into experimenting with it because of the pandemic.
-Dalton, for example, switched to seeing clients by video in March.
+Dalton, for example, switched to seeing clients by video at the start of the pandemic.
 The biggest change?
 “Most of my clients are not as open [as they are in person],” she says.
 Despite this, Dalton and her colleagues have found ways to engage.
 To get the conversation rolling, one therapist asks people to talk about their pets before starting a session.
 Others have found ways to share activities and be interactive through the screen-sharing function on Zoom.

 I don’t have a ton of privacy at home.
 Can I still make online therapy work?